staskie/be-notified/README.md

 __First:__ By default program will log to standard output.

 __Second:__ Define properties directly in the code.
-An example of setting email notification:
+An example of setting logging and email notification:

 	BeNotified::Monitor.new do
 		custom_options = {
-			:notifier_type  => BeNotified::Notifiers::Email
+			:notifier_type  => [BeNotified::Notifiers::Log, BeNotified::Notifiers::Email]
 	    :email => {
 	      :smtp_address => 'localhost',
 	      :smtp_port    => 25,